-The Honig Company, LLC is a full-service publicity, public relations and issue management agency that represents clients in a variety of industries.
+Founded in 2004, The Honig Company, LLC is a full-service publicity, public relations and issue management agency that represents clients in a variety of industries.
 The agency works with companies, organizations, high-profile individuals and others to advance their interests, manage communication-related matters, promote products and services, handle issues and mitigate problems.
-The Honig Company works with clients around the world from its offices in Los Angeles and New York.
+The Honig Company works with clients around the world from its offices in New York and Los Angeles.

 The Honig Company helps clients increase their visibility and appeal to both consumer and business audiences, as well as drive sales of products and services, increase market share, build investor interest and generally raise awareness of companies, individuals, products and services.
 The Honig Company also provides communication support for clients involved with crises, sensitive issues, litigation and controversies.

-Honig works closely with clients to achieve specific objectives and provides counsel and tactical implementation in the areas of public relations, media relations, crisis communication, image and reputation management and brand building.
+Honig is a media and communication strategist who works closely with clients to achieve specific objectives and provides counsel and tactical implementation in the areas of public relations, media relations, crisis communication, image and reputation management and brand building.

 Before starting his own firm in 2004, Honig held senior-management positions at international public relations firms including Golin/Harris and GCI Group.
 At Golin/Harris, Honig oversaw all North American publicity for Nintendo, which was at the time one of the largest public relations accounts in the country, and also managed the agency’s consumer technology division.
 At GCI Group, Honig was based out of the agency’s Atlanta offices during the 1996 Olympic Games, representing Olympic sponsors IBM and BellSouth Corp. as well as the 1996 Olympic Committee.
 Following the Olympics, Honig was appointed general manager of the Los Angeles office of GCI Group.
 Honig also worked at legendary entertainment publicity firm Rogers & Cowan, where he directed the agency’s corporate and consumer marketing division, handling all corporate entertainment and consumer product clients.